Béla Tomka

-Béla Tomka (born 8 May 1962 in Salgótarján) is a Hungarian historian and a professor at the Department of History, University of Szeged.
-His main research area is 20th century social and economic history with a special emphasis on international comparisons.
+Béla Tomka (born 8 May 1962 in Salgótarján) is a Hungarian historian and a professor at the Department of History, University of Szeged, founder and head of the Department of Contemporary History.
+His main research area is 20th century social and economic history, with a special emphasis on international comparisons.

 Studies and degrees

-He earned a master's degree in History and History of Eastern Europe at the University of Szeged, followed by postgraduate studies in economic and social history at the Corvinus University Budapest, in the United States (Minneapolis) and in Germany (Münster).
+He earned a master's degree in History and History of Eastern Europe at the University of Szeged, followed by postgraduate studies in economic and social history at the Corvinus University Budapest, in the United States (Minneapolis), and in Germany (Münster).
 He gained the dr. univ. degree in History in 1995, while a year later he received his PhD title in Economic and Social History.
 In his dissertation, later published as a book, he analyzed the relationship between banks and industry in Hungary at the turn of the 19th and 20th century, based on a wide range of archival sources.
 At the same time his aim was to reevaluate the arguments developed by R. Hilferding and A. Gerschenkron that have been influencing international economic history for many years.
 Tomka defended his habilitation thesis (‘venia legendi’) in 2004.
 In 2010 the Hungarian Academy of Sciences awarded him the Higher Doctorate (DSc) title.
 This dissertation aimed at determining the place of Hungary in the system of 20th-century European social and economic convergences and divergences with the systematic empirical analysis of several social and economic fields.

 Research

-Within the social and economic history of 20th century Hungary and Europe, his research has centred on changes of population and family patterns and the welfare state.
-His latest works has focused on the comparative history of economic growth, consumption and the quality of life in East Central Europe.
-His research interest also encompasses the history of violence, propaganda and European integration.
+Within the social and economic history of 20th century Hungary and Europe, Tomka's research has centred on changes of population and family patterns, and the welfare state.
+His latest works have focused on the comparative history of economic growth, consumption and the quality of life in East Central Europe.
+His research interest also encompasses the history of violence, propaganda, European integration, as well as globalization in the 20th and 21st centuries.